FlavorZ/chem-rocket-prop/FinalProject/README.md

 # Final Project
-This file contains the data for MECH 517 hyvrid rocket final project.
+This directory contains the code used to plot and analyze the data for MECH 517 hybrid rocket final project.

 ---------